kadhiresan/kadhiresan.github.io/_posts/2015-10-17-protect-your-web-from-sql-injection-and-xss-attacks.md

 **Cross-site Scripting (XSS):**

-i would say XSS is a pretty common hacking method and its important to you know how Cross-site Scripting works.
+I would say XSS is a pretty common hacking method and its important to you know how Cross-site Scripting works.
 Cross-Site Scripting (XSS) is general hacking method used on websites it's normally based on the principal you can hide scripts behind urls and web pages.

 For example,